This article was medically fact-checked by Women’s health expert and Gynaecologist Dr. Alyssa Dweck.

 Think of your pelvic floor muscles like a hammock, holding everything up.
 Dr. Arnold Kegel, an American gynecologist, proved that pelvic floor exercises effectively strengthened the pelvic floor muscles – hence Kegel exercises.

 In short, a Kegel involves contracting and releasing your pelvic floor muscles.
 It’ll feel like you’re squeezing your vagina together or trying to stop the flow of urine when you pee.
-Strengthening your pelvic floor with Kegels helps your bladder, uterus, small intestine, and rectum function normally.
-They can also help you recover from pregnancy and renew your vaginal strength post-childbirth.
+Strengthening your pelvic floor with Kegels helps your bladder, uterus, anus, and rectum function normally.
+They can also help your pelvic floor to recover after pregnancy and delivery and renew your vaginal strength post-childbirth.

 According to some, they also make for seriously killer orgasms!
 World-famous sex educator Dr. Ruth Westheimer attributes this fun little side effect to the increased blood flow to the pelvis and genitals, and the increased ability of the vaginal muscles to contract during the climax.